Moo-Ack-Productions/bpy-build/CONTRIBUTING.md

 - Reliability: Dynamic typing is an extra source of bugs to deal with
 - Cleanliness: Dynamic typing ends up looking extremely ugly

 All functions must be type annotated.
-It is possible to add `@typing.no_type_check` above functions that need to call untyped code (which is considered dynamic by Mypy, the type checker used here) to prevent Mypy from throwing errors with untyped functions.
-However, instances of `@typing.no_type_check` in contributions will cause said contributions to be rejected.
+Instances of `@typing.no_type_check` or `# type: ignore` that aren't justified with a comment will cause said contributions to be rejected.
 Thus, for contributions, we creating wrappers for untyped functions and performing casts.

 We require every commit pass Mypy checks, which we utilize pre-commit hooks for (see the Pre-Commit Hooks section for more).
 Alternatively, you can use the following:
 ```sh